esignor/CCGR/README.md

 Also required are the main python packages for scientific computing (numpy), modules for implementing container data types (collections), asynchronous function execution (ProcessPoolExecutor) and image module (Pillow).

 It is recommended to use in binary package manager such as conda, anconda or miniconda to create a system-level environment independent of the machine's operating system.

+**The developed software contains:**

+The Encoder Unit, which decodes a virolgical sequences in image through Colour Chaos Game Representation (CCGR) algorithm.
+A classification unit, consisting of deep convolutional neural networks (i.e. AlexNet and ResNet50), which predicts the class to which a virological CCGR image belongs.